The Solomon R. Guggenheim Museum, an American revolution

 Top: Solomon R. Guggenheim Museum.
 Installation view of Picasso and the Age of Iron, 1993.

 One interesting question is whether or not Wright’s design has become a model.
-Few museums present a ramped exhibition space; many of them are automobile museums (such as the BMW and the Mercedes-Benz museums in Germany, and in part the Ferrari museum in Modena by Future Systems).
+Few museums present a ramped exhibition space; many of them are automobile museums (such as the BMW Museum by UN Studio and the Mercedes-Benz Museum by Atelier Brückner in Germany, and in part the Enzo Ferrari Museum in Modena by Future Systems).
 These evoke the Gordon Strong Automobile Objective that was perhaps a starting point for Wright when approaching the design of the Guggenheim.
-Some others, such as the Macba in Barcelona, the Denver museum by Libeskind, the Hanoi museum and the Hellenic museum in Athens, present large iconic ramps, albeit they are rarely used as actual exhibition spaces.
-Possibly, the museum that more closely matches the museographic concept of the Guggenheim has also the most different gestation imaginable: the Museum of Cinema in Turin, housed in a monumental domed building designed as a synagogue in the 19th century by Alessandro Antonelli, to which a long temporary exhibition spiralling ramp was added in 2000.
+Some others, such as the Macba in Barcelona, the Denver Museum by Libeskind, the Hanoi Museum, and the Hellenic Museum in Athens, present large iconic ramps, albeit they are rarely used as actual exhibition spaces.
+Possibly, the museum that more closely matches the exhibition concept of the Guggenheim has also the most different gestation imaginable: the Museum of Cinema in Turin, housed in a monumental domed building designed as a synagogue in the 19th century by Alessandro Antonelli, to which a long temporary exhibition spiraling ramp was added in 2000.

 One element of the Guggenheim design that has become an archetype for many exhibition buildings, particularly in recent times, is the principle of a museum as a whole space, uninterrupted and interconnected, where all parts overlook one another, usually through a large central void.